microbiome/OMA/11_taxonomic_information.md

 ```

 `altExpNames` now consists of `Family` level data.
 This can be extended to use
-any level present in Kingdom, Phylum, Class, Order, Family, Genus, Species.
+any taxonomic level listed in `mia::taxonomyRanks(tse)`.

 ## Data transformation

-Data transformation is a very common procedure in microbiome analysis.
+Data transformations are common in microbiome analysis.
+Examples
-In transformation, each data point is replaced with transformed value that is
-calculated by applying transformation formula to the data point.
-Transformation
-can be used, for example, to normalize skewed data, or to reduce weight of bigger
-values compared to smaller values.
+include the logarithmic transformation, calculation of relative
+abundances (percentages), and compositionality-aware transformations
+such as the centered log-ratio transformation (clr).

 In mia package, transformations are applied to abundance data.
 The transformed
 abundance table is stored back to 'assays'. mia includes transformation
 function ('transformCounts()') which applies sample-wise or column-wise transformation when MARGIN = 'samples', feature-wise or row-wise transformation when MARGIN = 'features'.

-For complete list of available transformations and parameters, see function
+For a complete list of available transformations and parameters, see function
 [help](https://microbiome.github.io/mia/reference/transformCounts.html).